 Step 1: Clean and sand the wood

 Whether you are staining ash wood furniture, cabinetry, or a piece of ash wood, always begin by cleaning it to remove any dirt and grime accumulated on the surface.
-If the wood isn’t overly dirty, proceed to sand it without cleaning it first.
+If the wood isn’t overly dirty, sand it without cleaning it first.

 The choice of sanding tool should depend on the size of your project and the nature of the wood.
 For instance, an orbital sander may not reach some nooks and crevices, such as under the railings on your deck.